MihaiBlebea/mihaiblebea-tech-blog/content/en/posts/python-football-live-scores.md

 Now all you need to do is wait for somebody to score a goal and you will get a notification with the live score update.

 If you want more informations or just read the docs for the [Football Live Scores API](https://bit.ly/3oEBIyl) on RapidAPI just [click here](https://bit.ly/3oEBIyl).

+If you want to see the full code, just download it from my Github repo: [MihaiBlebea/football_updates](https://github.com/MihaiBlebea/football_updates)